carpentries/lesson-docker/README.md

-# carpentries-docker-test
+# Docker container for lesson maintenance

-This creates a simple docker container that has Jekyll built on top of [rocker/verse] with Hadley Wickham's [{requirements}] doing the work of scanning RMarkdown files for content.
-This is designed to work with current iterations of the lessons.
+This creates a docker container that has Jekyll built on top of [rocker/verse] with Hadley Wickham's [{requirements}] doing the work of scanning RMarkdown files for content.
+This is designed to work with all Carpentries' lessons.

-Ideally this should reduce the pain of running the lessons by requiring only one piece of software be installed: docker.
+The main goal of this project is to provide a single software requirement for building and maintiaining lessons officially supported by the Carpentries.

 Pros: no installation of jekyll, R, python, etc. required